 Joy Harjo, first Native American Poet Laureate of the United States, reflects on returning to her native tribal land, and the past history of her people being forcibly removed from their homeland.

 Myths and traditions of the Karuk Indians have been compiled by folklorist Julian Lang.

 A young Cree woman’s dreams/nightmares of bloody crows, visions and family losses lead her on a quest to uncover her family’s history.

 A collection of witty, incisive and heartbreaking essays and short stories by Gordon Lee Johnson, aka Cahuilla/Cupeno, who lives on the Pala Indian Reservation in San Diego County, Southern California.

 Tayo, WW II vet and former prisoner of war, returns to his Laguna Pueblo reservation, but does not find any consolation for all that he endured.
+Severly damaged by his experiences he searches for restoration finding some comfort in the stories and rituals of the Laguna people.
 Only by delving into the history, traditions, beliefs and ritual practices of his people will he find resolution.

 Vizenor combines traditional trickster tale themes and biting satire to skewer stereotypes of Native Americans and academia.

 As stated by the publisher,"This is the first anthology to bring together Diné writers of poetry, fiction, and nonfiction prose into a single collection of Navajo literature."
 Biographies and interviews are included, and an excellent bibliography of resources that will be useful to teachers, students and general readers.